MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/New-MgGroupSiteGetByPathColumn.md

 ## SYNOPSIS
 Create a column for a \[site\]\[site\] with a request that specifies a \[columnDefinition\]\[columnDefinition\].

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaGroupSiteGetByPathColumn](/powershell/module/Microsoft.Graph.Beta.Sites/New-MgBetaGroupSiteGetByPathColumn?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)